ROCm/clARMOR/README.txt

 ~/benchmarks/

 Note that some of the benchmarks this script tries to build cannot be automatically downloaded from the internet.
-Parboil, the SNU OpenCL versions of the NAS Parallel Benchmarks, and the AMD Core Math Libraries require manual intervention to download.
+Parboil, and the SNU OpenCL versions of the NAS Parallel Benchmarks require manual intervention to download.
 The download-and-build script will not make forward progress until these files are in the correct locations.
 It will spit out a warning and tell you what to download and wheere to put it.

 After the benchmarks have finished building, they will be contained in